MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 ## Office applications from which the telemetry agent collect data

-The telemetry agent collects inventory-related data, hardware and software data, and user data in Office 2016, Office 2013, Office 2010, Office 2007, and Office 2003 for the following applications:
+The telemetry agent collects inventory-related data, hardware and software data, and user data in Office 2019, Office 2016, Office 2013, Office 2010, Office 2007, and Office 2003 for the following applications:

 - Access